-- 359. Internship In English IDS 359 may be awarded up to eight credits of English at the discretion of the department.
-This course may be taken as part of the Chicago Semester, The Philadelphia Center, or the Washington Semester programs, or by individual arrangement through the department with a local host company or agency.
-At the discretion of the department, a portion of the credits earned in this semester may be applied toward the student's major or minor requirements.
-Otherwise, the credits will constitute elective credits within the department.
+359. Internship In English - A closely supervised practical experience in a professional setting for upper class English majors and minors.
+Internships may be taken by individual arrangement through the department with a local host company or agency, or as part of the Chicago Semester, the Philadelphia Center, the New York Arts or the Washington Semester programs.
+At the discretion of the department, up to four credits may be applied toward the student's major or minor requirements; otherwise, the credits (up to a total of eight) will constitute elective credits within the department.
+The general guideline for credit is 3 hours per week for a semester for each credit.
 Normally taken on a pass/fail basis.
+Local interns are encouraged to enroll concurrently in the 1-credit English 295 Practicum Seminar.

-Eight Credits (Maximum) Both Semesters - 360.
-Modern English Grammar A cumulative study of the conventions governing spoken and written Standard English, designed to model creative learning strategies that are easily adaptable for future teachers, and to develop editing and writing skills in addition to mechanical competence.
+Three to Eight Credits Both Semesters

+360. Modern English Grammar - A cumulative study of the conventions governing spoken and written Standard English, designed to model creative learning strategies that are easily adaptable for future teachers, and to develop editing and writing skills in addition to mechanical competence.